ircam-ismm/dotpi/installing-a-raspberry-pi.md

 # Installing a Raspberry Pi

-You can install a project on several Raspberry Pis.
+On this page, you'll be shown how to install a project on several Raspberry Pis.
+First, you will see how to install Raspberry Pi OS on an SD card.
+Then you will see how to install _dotpi-tools_ and your _dotpi_ project on the SD card.
+This will allow you to remotely monitor your fleet of Raspberry Pis thanks to the _dotpi manager_.

-## Flashing the SD card
+## Flashing the SD card: Installing Raspberry Pi OS

-First, you will flash an SD card, to install the `Rapsberry Pi OS` on an SD card.
+First, you will flash an SD card to install the `Rapsberry Pi OS`.

-Run `Raspberry Pi Imager`, also called `rpi-imager`.
+Run `Raspberry Pi Imager` (if you haven't done it yet, please [download the application](https://www.raspberrypi.com/software/)), also called `rpi-imager`.

-You can select your Raspberry Pi device.
+First, select your Raspberry Pi device.

 ![imager-device](./assets/installing-a-raspberry-pi/imager-device.png)

 ![imager-device-rpi4](./assets/installing-a-raspberry-pi/imager-device-rpi4.png)

-Then select the operating system.
+Then, select the operating system (OS).
 We support the current `Raspberry Pi OS` (`Bookworm`) Lite 64-bit.

 ![imager-os](./assets/installing-a-raspberry-pi/imager-os.png)